hannahmseidl/hannahmseidl/content/project/distributional_effects/index.md

 publication_types: ['0']

 # Publication name and optional abbreviated publication name.
-# publication: Draft available upon request
+# publication: In *Wowchemy Conference*

-# publication: Revise & Resubmit at *Journal of Political Economy Macroeconomics*
+publication_short: Draft available upon request

-publication_short: Working paper
+# abstract: : I study the effects of quantitative easing on aggregate consumption through house price movements in a state-of-the-art HANK model with # housing subject to fixed adjustment costs and frictional intermediation.

-# abstract: Draft available upon request. <br> <br> I study the transmission mechanism of Quantitative Easing (QE) in the form of large-scale asset purchases in the mortgage market to aggregate consumption.
+abstract: Draft available upon request. <br> <br> I study the transmission mechanism of Quantitative Easing (QE) in the form of large-scale asset purchases in the mortgage market to aggregate consumption.
 I build a New Keynesian model with heterogeneous households, a microfounded housing market, and frictional intermediation.
 This model provides a theory for the empirical evidence that QE transmits to aggregate consumption through increasing house prices.
 I find that higher house prices account for around half of the stimulative effects of QE with higher labor income accounting for the remaining half.

 # Summary.
 An optional shortened abstract.